Team: Linsell House

 Central Bedfordshire Council has its own vision and values that are integral to everything we do.
 Our area vision is to make Central Bedfordshire 'A great place to live and work’.

 Our aspiration is to be a truly flexible employer.
 We welcome discussion on location, hours and working pattern as part of the application process.

 You will be expected to demonstrate how you meet the key accountabilities and competencies detailed within this Recruitment Pack

 For an informal discussion about this position, please contact: Charlotte Bond at email@example.com or call 0300 300 5684

 For queries related to the recruitment of this vacancy, please contact: The Recruitment Team at firstname.lastname@example.org

 Central Bedfordshire Council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all employees, volunteers and contractors to share this commitment.
 This post is subject to the disclosure of criminal records.

 Central Bedfordshire Council is an equal opportunities employer.
-We welcome enquiries from everyone and value diversity in the workplace.
-We are a Disability Confident employer, we are working to become a Disability Confident leader in our community.
+We are committed to improving the diversity of our workforce to better reflect the communities we serve.
+Therefore we welcome applications from everyone.
+In addition we are a Disability Confident employer, we are working to become a Disability Confident leader in our community.